bongkokwei/rsoft_cad/README.md

 ## Notes on Simulation

 When running simulations:
-- The launch field is configured for the second port in the outer ring
+- The launch field is configured for the specified port in the outer ring
-- The taper slope of 14.9 represents a gradual transition to minimise losses
+- The taper slope represents a gradual transition to minimise losses
 - All cores and cladding taper linearly along the z-axis
 - The surrounding capillary provides structural support and index guiding

 ## File Format

 The generated `.ind` files follow RSoft's circuit definition format, with parameters, segments, pathways, monitors, and launch fields defined in blocks.

+## Requirements

+- Python 3.6+
+- NumPy 2.0+
+- Matplotlib 3.0+